ryanclark/development/README.md

 File changes for the Teleport repo are sync'd and then [air](https://github.com/cosmtrek/air) watches for any changes to your local Teleport repo, and will rebuild and relaunch Teleport when you change a `.go` or `.yaml` file.

+This uses caching for both Go and Webpack, so although the first initial run will take a few minutes, subsequent runs of `make start` will build both Teleport and the frontend and have them up and running in <5s.

 ## Setup

 This assumes you have your local directory structure setup something like (with the enterprise submodules initialised and updated for both `teleport` and `webapps`):

 ### Directory Setup